RTEMS/rtems-docs/c-user/config/bsp-related.rst

 CONFIGURE_MALLOC_BSP_SUPPORTS_SBRK
 ----------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MALLOC_BSP_SUPPORTS_SBRK``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 If

 * this configuration option is defined by the BSP

 * and :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` is undefined,

 then not all memory is made available to the C Program Heap immediately at system initialization time.
 When :c:func:`malloc` or other standard memory allocation functions are unable to allocate memory, they will call the BSP supplied :c:func:`sbrk` function to obtain more memory.

-NOTES:
+.. rubric:: NOTES:

 This option should not be defined by the application.
 Only the BSP knows how it allocates memory to the C Program Heap.